Make delicious orange soaked baba napolitana

 Don’t be tempted to use plain flour in this recipe, Type 00 flour is very fine.
 Use bread flour instead.
 You can make the dough in advance and put in the fridge overnight.

 This recipe uses pate fermentee (PF) rather than a pre-ferment.
 This can be added to any breads you might make.
+The recipe follows the Baba Napolitano recipe.

 - Stand Mixer with dough hook